A Reference Document · The Language Firm

 Procurement-event vs. standing-obligation

-The distinction the brief draws between treating AI tool authorization as a one-time procurement step and treating it as a continuing institutional obligation.
-State recommendations 5–8 are built around converting the former into the latter.
+The distinction between treating AI tool authorization as a one-time procurement step and treating it as a continuing institutional obligation.

 V